CRM Marketing Automation

 - Leads from other sources, events, workshops, cold calls, referrals, etc. are addd automatically and manually

-- All leads are segmented by source, interests, demographics and other criteria you define
+- Generated leads are segmented by source, interests, demographics and other criteria you define

 - Internal and client facing information remains up to date a visible